CSGO: Constrained-Softassign Gradient Optimization For Large Graph Matching: Preliminaries

 where $K=F\tilde{F}^T$ and $\operatorname{tr(\cdot)}$ is the trace operator.

-Due to the discrete constraints, \eqref{eq.Object_fast} is an NP-hard problem \cite{1963The}. \textit{Relaxation} is a common technique to tackle this issue: firstly, a relaxed form of the discrete problem is solved, which typically yields an easier-to-obtain solution; secondly, the solution is converted back into the initial discrete domain through the use of a discrete projection, as discussed in Section 3.
-This process ensures that the solution remains within the desired range and satisfies all necessary conditions.
-By relaxing the integer constraints from problem \eqref{eq.Object_fast}, a continuous problem with doubly stochastic constraints can be obtained:
+Due to the discrete constraints, \eqref{eq.Object_fast} is an NP-hard problem \cite{1963The}. \textit{Relaxation} is a common technique to address this problem: firstly, a relaxed form of the discrete problem is solved, which typically yields an easier-to-obtain solution; secondly, the solution is converted back into the initial discrete domain by solving a linear assignment problem, as discussed in Section 3.
+Our algorithm aims to optimize the following continuous problem, in which we only drop the integer constraints from the problem \eqref{eq.Object_fast}: